rikuf2/basic-csharp/src/content/part1/exercises.md

 <Exercise title={'012 Print integer'}>

-Create a program which asks the user for an integer.
-After user input, the program will print the integer.
+Create a program which asks the user for an `integer`.
+After user input, the program will print the `integer`.
 Example prints:

 ```console
 Give a number!